sjohnr/fingerprint/README.md

 **ZeroMQ**: Uses a ZeroMQ REQ/REP pipeline to request an ID from a service.
 The service can be a different server configured with another provider.
 This provider supports the configuration of multiple remote endpoints, to eliminate a single point of failure.

+**UUID**: Uses the `java.util.UUID` implementation to generate universally unique identifiers.

+**Composite**: Uses one or more other providers to generate a composite identifier.
+This provider is the core identifier generation mechanism of this library, and allows for fully configurable and customizable identifier generation.

 Identifier Generation
 ---------------------